 The Lo Salt or No Salt can be sprinkled over food but I’m not that crazy about the taste.
 Regular salt covers the taste up though, so I recommend using it that way.
 Put 1/4 teaspoon is a hot cup of home made chicken broth.

 My other favorite way to use it is to make up a lemonade drink.
 Squeeze lemon juice into a tall glass or mason jar over ice cubes.
-Add 1/4 teaspoon No Salt, some pink himalayan salt, a couple teaspoons apple cider vinegar and a teaspoon of erythritol/stevia blend such as So Nourished Sweetener.
+Add 1/4 teaspoon No Salt, some pink himalayan salt, a couple teaspoons apple cider vinegar and a teaspoon of erythritol/stevia blend.
 Fill with water and drink.
 It’s actually quite refreshing!